flash62au/EngineDriver_Home/docs/index.rst

 JMRI Engine Driver Throttle
 *******************************************

-This free Android application connects to a WiThrottle Server.
+This free Android application connects to a WiThrottle Server to control model trains.

 Supported servers include JMRI, DCC-EX, MRC Prodigy WiFi, Digitrax LnWi, and WifiTrax (for NCE).
 Once connected, you can control your locomotives and your entire model railroad.